E-Zijlstra/ez-volume-normalizer/README.md

 # User manual

+### Top row
+- Power on/off
+- Soundcard selection
+- Device info and volume reported by the device
+- Volume curve: Some devices don't have a correct volume curve and produce higher/lower levels than as instructed.
+Try different values if you notice this.
+Option 4 works well on my Dell laptop.
+- Presets

+### Level meters
+- Input signal
+- Output signal (input reduced by normalizer & limiter)

+orange: limiter soft-knee range
+red: fully limited

 ### Target level
 ![controls](doc/target.png)

 The normalizer works by reducing the master volume.
-Therefore you need to set target level to some low value, like 0.2; setting it to 1 effectively disables the normalizer.
+Therefore you need to set target level to some low value, like -30dB, to give it room to increase the volume when needed; setting it to 0 effectively disables the software.

 The slider also sets the limiter operating range, indicated with C and L.
 These can be fine tuned with the limiter start/width setting.